Epitech-Lyon/epitech-lyon.github.io/_posts/2022-02-28-algorithmes-de-tri.md

 ## Quick Sort

 For this one we will divide the list by using a pivot element.
-This pivot element should always be positioned in a way that elements to the left are less than the pivot and elements to the right are greater than the pivot.
+This pivot element should always be positioned in a way that elements to the left are smaller than the pivot and elements to the right are bigger than the pivot.
 We obtained sublists and those sublists are also divided until we have sublists of one element.
 After that we can recombine sublists into one.

 ```python
 def partition(tab):